funttastic/universal_kotlin/application/mobile/native/readme.md

 ## Application -> Mobile -> Native

-This is the place where jvm native modules live.
+This is the place where mobile native modules live.